DT-is-not-available/circloO-patcher/README.md

 ### Patcher wishlist

-- [ ] Make the tool an actual application instead of an UndertaleModTool script, use UndertaleModLib instead.
 - [ ] Create an UndertaleModTool script that will be able to record changes made to the `data.win` and generate a patch file automatically to help ease the modding process.
 - [ ] Make the tool capable of undoing patches based on the patch file format without having to create and load backups of the vanilla game